CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 =====================================

-Often we have additional data aside from the durations, and if applicable any censorships that occured.
+Often we have additional data aside from the durations, and if applicable any censorships that occurred.
 In the regime dataset, we have the type of government the political leader was part of, the country they were head of, and the year they were elected.
 Can we use this data in survival analysis?